barryclark/jekyll-now/_posts/2016-10-10-digital-calendar.md

 My calendar of choice is Apple's [iCloud Calendar](https://support.apple.com/kb/ph2672?locale=en_GB), iPhone's native calendar application.
 This nativity is precisely why I use it – as most anyone nowadays, I always have my phone on my person.
 If I ever did find myself in a situation where I didn't have my smartphone, I could [access the calendar online](https://www.icloud.com/#calendar) (log-in required) through any standard web browser.

 When setting up a new event, users can specify its name, location, duration and whether it is a regular event and is to appear in the calendar repeatedly.
-Reminders can also be set up
+Reminders can also be set up.

 <img class="centered" src="{{site.baseurl}}/images/icloud-calendar-integration.jpg" alt="iCloud Calendar integration">